GoogleChrome/developer.chrome.com/site/en/blog/devtools-tips-5/index.md

 - View contrast ratios in the inspector mode's tooltip and the recommended ratio values in the **Color Picker**.

-  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/odkqE1ed3sgVxnAypWwF.png", alt="Contrast ratios in a tooltip and Color Picker.", width="800", height="525" %}
+  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/odkqE1ed3sgVxnAypWwF.png", alt="Contrast ratios are available in a tooltip, with a Color Picker to measure the ratio of alternative colors.
+AA and AAA grading of the ration is available.", width="800", height="525" %}

 - In the **Color Picker**, select suggested colors or pick a color below the contrast ratio lines to comply with the [WebAIM guidelines](https://webaim.org/standards/wcag/).

-  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/tolxw3v0DlcOHGZhbJPZ.png", alt="Recommended contrast ratio lines.", width="800", height="525" %}
+  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/tolxw3v0DlcOHGZhbJPZ.png", alt="Recommended contrast ratio lines are available in the shades preview of the Color Picker.", width="800", height="525" %}

 - Discover all contrast issues in the **CSS Overview** and (preview) **Issues** panels.

-  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/G1vFeA4jqqbuXHnW6IZK.png", alt="Contrast issues in CSS Overview and Issues panels.", width="800", height="644" %}
+  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/G1vFeA4jqqbuXHnW6IZK.png", alt="Contrast issues listed in the CSS Overview panel and Issues tab.", width="800", height="644" %}

 - Emulate vision deficiencies to understand what your page looks like for all your users.

-  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/QdE5Gr23r68leiaVjfUI.png", alt="Emulating blurred vision.", width="800", height="500" %}
+  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/QdE5Gr23r68leiaVjfUI.png", alt="Blurred vision selected in the Rendering tab and emulated in the viewport.", width="800", height="500" %}

 For a more hands-on learning experience, see the [Discover and fix low contrast text](/docs/devtools/accessibility/reference/#contrast) tutorial.